 Look out for children who find it difficult to sit comfortably on chairs.
 They may need help to develop their core muscles.
 You can help them by encouraging them to scoot on sitdown trikes without pedals, and jump on soft-play equipment.

-Observation checkpoints taken from Development Matters continued-
+cHOO ation points taken rom Development Matters continued-

 (Referred to throughout the year)